Image

 Study of Lurbinectedin in Combination With Doxorubicin Versus Doxorubicin Alone as First-line Treatment in Participants With Metastatic Leiomyosarcoma

-Comparing two treatments for metastatic leiomyosarcoma in a clinical trial.
+Comparing two treatments for advanced leiomyosarcoma in this study.

 Recruiting